fbarulli/LLM/01/web/top-k.md

 * **Scalability & Throughput**: Low to Moderate.
 Throughput is strictly bottlenecked by the concurrency limits of your reranker infrastructure.
 * **Maintainability & Cold Starts**: High.
 Excellent generalization means it adapts to new curriculum data automatically without manual score tuning.
 * **Security & Access Control**: Strong.
 Rerankers score candidates that have already been authorized and pulled by the initial retriever.
+* **Factual Fit**: Peak.
+Evaluates documents twice to ensure the hyper-specific answer to the query makes it into the top slots.

 ---